IBM/process-images-derive-insights/WIKI.md

 ![](images/architecture.png)

 1. The classifieds image is stored in Object storage<!--EM: Any object storage?
-Or IBM Cloud Object Storage?-->, and the Jupyter notebook execution is triggered.
+Or IBM Cloud Object Storage?--> <!--BK: Its IBM Cloud Object Storage -->, and the Jupyter notebook execution is triggered.
 2. The Object storage operations microservice is invoked.
 3. The classifieds image from the Object storage is retrieved.
 4. The Image pre-processor service is invoked.
-The different sections in the image are identified and extracted into separate images, wit each image containing only one single classified.
+The different sections in the image are identified and extracted into separate images, with each image containing only one single classified.
 5. The individual classified image is sent to the Text extractor <!--EM: What is this text extractor service?
-Is that part of Tesseract?-->service where the address text is extracted.
+Is that part of Tesseract?--><!--BK: Yes we create a service to invoke APIs on Tesseract.-->service where the address text is extracted.
 6. The extracted address text is sent to Watson Language Translator where the content is translated to English.
 7. The translated text in English is sent to Watson Natural Language Understanding where the entities of interest is extracted to generate the required insights.